hendersonsa793-healthcare/epic-beaker-lab-portfolio/05_beaker-lis-case-studies/README.md

 Across these domains, a consistent pattern emerges:

-> System configuration decisions—especially in order build, workflow design, and interface logic can propagate across the entire order-to-result lifecycle, impacting clinical workflows, data quality, and reporting accuracy.
+> System configuration decisions, especially in order build, workflow design, and interface logic can propagate across the entire order-to-result lifecycle, impacting clinical workflows, data quality, and reporting accuracy.

 ---